Frequently Asked Questions

 - Can I send copies of my transcripts?

-- Only ISU will accept ‘unofficial’ You may email unofficial transcripts to ISU at email@example.com.
+- ISU will accept ‘unofficial’ transcripts.
+You may email unofficial transcripts to ISU at email@example.com.
 ‘Official’ transcripts will be required if you are offered a seat in our program.
 CSDCAS will only accept official transcripts.
 Official transcripts must come directly from your institution.
 You cannot send transcripts yourself, even if sealed and marked ‘official’.
-Transcripts must be submitted to both CSDCAS and the Graduate School before you will be considered for a seat in our program.
+Transcripts must be submitted and received by both CSDCAS and the Graduate School before you will be considered for a seat in our program.

 - ISU graduate school will accept electronic transcripts.
 Transcripts must be in pdf form and include the institutions full name along with your full name.
-Official transcripts may be electronically submitted from your University directly to our University at firstname.lastname@example.org.
-Please, carefully follow the instructions in CSDCAS for sending electronic transcripts to CSDCAS.
+Official transcripts can be submitted electronically directly from your University to our University to firstname.lastname@example.org.
+For detailed information on how to submit your official transcripts to CSDCAS, please go to https://help.liaisonedu.com/CSDCAS_Applicant_Help_Center

 - If I attended Idaho State University, do I need to send ISU transcripts to the Graduate School at ISU?

-- No, but, CSDCAS will require all your transcripts.
+- No, but, CSDCAS will require official transcripts from all universities/colleges attended.

 3) GRE scores